Hosted Email Telephony Solutions starting from as little as £7.99 per user per month.

 New Generation of Business Telephony

 The web has revolutionised our lives but the impact it has had on how businesses go about their operations is immeasurable.
-This combined with the progress in mobile telephony and the dramatic improvement in the reliability and performance of broadband has enabled a new generation of business telephony, Hosted Telephony, communication and collaboration services to develop.
-Services that in the past relied on Server Monitoring to be held and maintained on company sites can now be hosted in the cloud ensuring that software is always up to date and, at the same time reduce both maintenance and IT costs.
+This combined with the progress in mobile telephony and the dramatic improvement in the reliability and performance of broadband has enabled a new generation of business telephony services and solutions, Hosted Telephony, communication and collaboration services to develop services that in the past relied on Server Monitoring to be held and maintained on company sites can now be hosted in the cloud.
+This ensures that software is always up to date and, at the same time reduces both maintenance and IT costs.

 Historically, business telephony needed an on-site PBX to manage all call functionality and this was connected to the outside world through ISDN.
 This meant that businesses required two networks – one for voice and one for data.
 Both requiring different skill sets to manage them.
 Business VoIP now allows all of the telephony functionality to be hosted in the cloud in a multi-tenant environment.